naomorii/SAOLauncher/README.md

 2 - Extract the files from the archive

-3 - Run the file named "installer.sh" with a double click or right click it, then click "run as executable".
-    If none of these options work, use these commands in the terminal :
+3 - Run the following commands in the terminal :

     cd ~/Downloads/SAOLauncher-main/sao-launcher
-    sudo sh ./installer.sh
+    sudo chmod +x ~/Downloads/SAOLauncher-main/sao-launcher/installer.sh

+Run the file named "installer.sh" with a double click or right click it, then click "run as executable".

 4 - Let the installer start.
 Enter your admin password when asked and everything is installed.

 Customization